jreisinger/net-prog/README.md

 1. `PF_INET` - socket is identified by host (IP address) and port
 2. `PF_UNIX` - .. by filename (ex. `/tmp/mysock`)

-... domains and types are identified symbolic names above (that are mapped to numeric constants) which are functions exported by `Socket` and `IO::Socket`
+... domains and types are identified by symbolic names above (that are mapped to numeric constants) which are functions exported by `Socket` and `IO::Socket`

 Protocols (there's rarely more than one protocol for the given domain and type of socket)